 Russian Grand Prix

-- George Russell and Robert Kubica did not finish the Russian Grand Prix
+- Nicholas Latifi finished 16th and George Russell 18th in the Russian Grand Prix